Verne Troyer Cause Of Death: Actor Reportedly Suffered Alcoholism, Suicidal Behavior In His Final Weeks

 — TMZ (@TMZ) April 21, 2018

-There were no immediate reports on Verne Troyer’s cause of death or the exact circumstances of his passing, and it was not yet clear whether foul play was suspected.
+There were no immediate reports on Verne Troyer’s cause of death, or the exact circumstances of his passing, and it was not yet clear whether foul play was suspected.